haskell/vscode-haskell/README.md

 ### Downloaded binaries

-This extension will download `haskell-language-server` binaries via an (internal) ghcup to a specific location depending on your system, unless you set the config option `haskell.manageHLS` to `false` (the default is `true`).
+This extension will download `haskell-language-server` binaries either via an internal ghcup (it will download it automaticlaly) or via a system ghcup (which must be present), unless you set the config option `haskell.manageHLS` to `PATH` (the extension will ask you on first start).

-It will download the newest version of haskell-language-server which has support for the required ghc.
+It will then download the newest version of haskell-language-server which has support for the required ghc.
 That means it could use an older version than the latest one, without the last features and bug fixes.
 For example, if a project needs ghc-8.10.4 the extension will download and use haskell-language-server-1.4.0, the lastest version which supported ghc-8.10.4.
 Even if the lastest global haskell language-server version is 1.5.1.

-If you find yourself running out of disk space, you can try deleting old versions of language servers in this directory.
-The extension will redownload them, no strings attached.
+If you have disk space issues and use system ghcup, check `ghcup gc --help`.
+If you have disk space issues and use the internal ghcup, check the following directories, depending on your platform and possible delete them:

 | Platform | Path                                                                            |
 | -------- | ------------------------------------------------------------------------------- |